mirkin/setups/iosdev.md

 You can draw via a drawing context or you can use UIBezierPath and do it in a OO way.
 I've used both, usually UIBezierPath.
 Get context using UIGraphicsGetCurrentContext() for live drawing although you can get context to offscreen buffers and the like.

+If you use context instead of UIBezierPath remember it consumes the path when you stroke or fill so you have to build it again.

 Create paths from lines, moveTo, arcs using context.
 Set attributes like colour, linewidths, etc. then stroke it or fill it.

 ```swift